Business Initiative Home

 2. You Have Less Control

-You must divide the money, taxes, and influence evenly with your Partners by default.
+You must divide the money, taxes, and influence evenly with your Partners by default, representing significant limitations of partnership structures.

 You can make special conditions to this rule by getting a custom Partnership Agreement written for your team or by writing yourselves.